Aalto-LeTech/aplus-enrollment-questionnaire/prev_degree_en.rst

   noneofthese.
 I have not completed any of these degrees primary.
 Primary or lower secondary school uppersec.
 Matriculation examination (upper secondary school, high school) or a vocational examination vanhaopisto.
-Opistotutkinto (lowest degree of higher education in Finland before the reformation of the educational system) polytech.
+Associate degree (in Finland, this degree was awarded only before the reformation of the educational system) polytech.
 (Bachelor's) degree from a university of applied sciences or polytechnic bsc.
 Bachelor's degree from a university msc.
 Master's degree from a university